Pre-proposal deadline: November 28

 - The proposed activity must have a clear interdisciplinary element.

-- The proposed activity should request funding from any other readily available internal sources of funds (e.g., departmental, divisional, research council, etc).
+- The proposed activity should request funding from other readily available internal sources of funds (e.g., departmental, divisional, research council, etc).

 Requests for funding interdisciplinary activities may be made directly to Dan Schult (Director) and will be considered year round.